 SPECIAL NOTE: GOLD WEDDING RINGS AND ENGAGEMENT RINGS ARE OUR SPECIALTY, AND WORKING WITH US YOU'LL RECEIVE THE RING OF YOUR DREAMS — CREATED BY ARTISANS WITH DECADES OF EXPERIENCE, AND BACKED BY A LIFETIME GUARANTEE.

 Looking to work with an awesome small artisan studio with excellent cred?
 Call our shop at 888-733-5238 or email info (at) reflectivejewelry.com for a FREE, no-pressure consultation. —Marc Choyt, co-owner

 If you’re soon getting married and don’t know much about wedding rings, you’ll probably agree with me that there is a lot of critical knowledge to consider.

 Is 18K always better than 14K?
 (Hint: It isn't!)

 How do you pair a wedding ring with an engagement ring?
 Should your wedding band match your partner’s?
 And, is recycled gold really “eco friendly” or just greenwashing?

-Gold content, alloys, allergies, durability, design, weight, cost, width and especially ethics all matter when purchasing your gold wedding rings.
-And we know this can sometimes feel overwhelming.
+Gold content, alloys, allergies, durability, design, weight, cost, width, and especially ethics all matter when purchasing your gold wedding rings.

 Gold Wedding Rings 101